Kuadrant/kuadrant.github.io/src/community.md

 ### Security Disclosures
 TODO: add security.txt

-If you wish to make a responsible security disclosure, please email xxx
+If you wish to make a responsible security disclosure, please email kuadrant-security@googlegroups.com.